peterhinch/micropython-micropower/UPOWER.md

 There is currently an issue with Pyboard D firmware which precludes the use of any pin to recover from standby.
-Ways to recover are restricted to timer alarms and the tamper mechanism via pin X18.
-Unfortunately this is only brought out on the wbus and WBUS_DIP68 adaptor.
+Ways to recover are restricted to timer alarms and the tamper mechanism via pin X18 (C13).
+Unfortunately this pin is only brought out on the wbus and WBUS_DIP68 adaptor.

 I have raised [this PR](https://github.com/micropython/micropython/pull/6494).
 Until this is accepted a solution is to build from this PR.
 Alternatively